faramarzmunshi/d2l-nlp/NLP/Introduction.md

 These tasks below relating to semantics or the meanings of words are majority modeled on this hypothesis, and only recently have introduced pragmatics (i.e. the contextual meanings vs only context or ordering (syntax) or only meaning (semantics)) into play:

+* **Recognizing Textual entailment** - Entailment is an important concept and word that appears multiple times thoughout NLP literature.
+Entailment can be illustrated with examples of three different relations:

+- An example of a positive TE (text entails hypothesis) is:\n __text__: If you help the needy, God will reward you.\n __hypothesis__: Giving money to a poor man has good consequences.

+- An example of a negative TE (text contradicts hypothesis) is: \n __text__: If you help the needy, God will reward you. \n __hypothesis__: Giving money to a poor man has no consequences.

+- An example of a non-TE (text does not entail nor contradict) is:\n __text__: If you help the needy, God will reward you.\n__hypothesis__: Giving money to a poor man will make you a better person.

-* **Recognizing Textual entailment** - Given two text fragments, determine if one being true entails the other, entails the other's negation, or allows the other to be either true or false.
+Given two text fragments, determine if one being true entails the other, entails the other's negation, or allows the other to be either true or false.

 * **Word sense disambiguation** - Many words have more than one meaning; we have to select the meaning which makes the most sense in context.
 For this problem, we are typically given a list of words and associated word senses, e.g. from a dictionary or from an online resource such as WordNet.